-This advocacy agenda was developed by City staff in conjunction with Townsend Public Affairs, Inc. (TPA) incorporating feedback from the Mayor, City Council, and Department Heads of the City of Oakland.
-This agenda therefore represents input gathered from the majority of the representatives of the City and incorporates recent developments at the state level relevant to the City of Oakland.
-This agenda is meant to serve as a comprehensive and well thought-out plan that will likely evolve throughout the year based on changing opportunities at the state level and the changing needs of the City.
-We look forward to working with the leadership of the City on an on-going basis to refine, improve, and adapt this proposal to reap the maximum benefit for the City of Oakland.
+This state government advocacy agenda was developed by City staff in conjunction with Townsend Public Affairs, Inc. (TPA) incorporating feedback from the Mayor, City Council, City Attorney, and Department Heads of the City of Oakland.

+This agenda is meant to capitalize on the strongest opportunities for the City of Oakland in the firsts half of the 2007-2008 state legislative session while addressing the many funding and policy support needs of the City and community of Oakland.
+This is a plan that will likely evolve throughout the year based on changing threats opportunities at the state level and the changing needs of the City.
+We look forward to working with the leadership of the City on an on-going basis to refine, improve, and adapt this agenda to reap the maximum benefit for the City of Oakland.

-The following agenda is separated into three major sections.
-The first focuses on Legislative & Regulatory Priorities, beginning with top priorities that were identified based on major issues we are forecasting for Sacramento in the next legislative session that are important to Oakland.
-This section concludes with an extensive list of legislative priorities to continually monitor.
+The agenda is separated into three major sections.

+- The first focuses on Legislative & Regulatory Priorities, beginning with top priorities that were identified based on major issues we are forecasting for Sacramento in the next legislative session that are important to Oakland.
+This section concludes with an extensive list of legislative priorities to continually monitor. - 2.
 Second, are Legislative Proposals that the City would like to sponsor.
+These are major issues for Oakland that the City would like to take a leadership role in pursuing as individual proposals or as significant amendments to existing proposals. - 3.
 The third and final part of the agenda addresses Funding Priorities.
 A list of current state funding opportunities and potential Oakland projects is attached for the Council's information.
-City staff will work with the Council to prioritize projects for these funding opportunities.
+City staff will work with the Council to prioritize projects for these funding opportunities as deadlines approach.
 TPA will work to monitor and support grant proposals submitted by the City.